helotrn/projet-colocauto/ADR/server_environment/index.md

 Servers and environment
 =======================

-Our unit of deployement are docker images for every microservices.
+Our unit of deployement are docker images for every microservice.

 Dev environment
 ---------------
-The dev environment is described by the docker-compose file of the project
+The dev environment is described by the docker-compose file of the project.

 Production and other environments
 ------------------
 Phase 1:
 For ease of setup, monitoring and cost, we deploy everything on Google cloud run to start with.
-We use the following services
+We use the following services:

 * Google cloud Run to run our services
 * Google cloud SQL for the manage database